Comments and opinions expressed in this article are not necessarily those of Waka Kotahi

 Slope Assessed Risk Level Course(s)

-The Waka Kotahi/NZTA ARL slope assessment courses previously detailed in the June 2020 Geomechanics News, have been delayed by Covid-19 due to the international travel restrictions applied by the New Zealand Government affecting the Australian trainers.
-Currently a revised date of February 2021 is being worked on with two courses running centred in the North Island and a further course (or two) in October/November 2021 likely in the South Island.
-Those who were accepted for the first course will retain first right of refusal for that course with the additional course to provided to enable further participation.
+The Waka Kotahi/NZTA ARL slope assessment courses are in the early stages of planning for two courses centred in the North Island in October/November 2022.
+With border restrictions ending we may finally get the show on the road!
+Those who were accepted for the first course will retain first right of refusal for that course with the additional course to be provided to enable further participation.

 Those seeking more information can contact ARL_Course@nzta.govt.nz